 On completing his degree in 2012, Leigh and Stacey moved to Brisbane where Leigh was appointed as the Development & Reserves Coach with the Brisbane Lions.
 They have also since their move added a beautiful baby boy to the family.

-Anastasia has been a journalist for 20 years, in her previous roles she was the health and medical reporter for Channel Seven in Melbourne and the National Senior Media Advisor for Slater and Gordon.
-She is now the Senior Media Officer at La Trobe University.
+Anastasia has been a journalist for 20 years and until recently was health and medical reporter for Channel Seven in Melbourne.
+Anastasia has now moved into the corporate sector and is National Senior Media Advisor for Slater and Gordon.

 Audrey and Grace Styman-Lane

 Audrey and Grace Lane are identical twins, born at 26 and a half weeks on the 30th November 1994 at the Royal Womans Hospital Paddington Sydney, where they spent 3 and a half months.

 It was a difficult time but their struggle to survive as premature babies has made them strong independent young woman who are fun, kind and loving.
 Their goal is to become professional surfers on the World Tour.
 Their passion for surfing & to succeed reflects on how strong they had to be, to survive.

 They are also passionate about giving back and are thrilled tobecome the Foundations’s first youth Ambassadors, they are a testiment to how amazing our Little Treasures really are.
 They aim to help the Foundation raise the profile of prematurity in the community & show the world that premature babies can have such successful outcomes.